kevinmatthes/contributing/CONTRIBUTING.md

 ### Subsubsection 1.1.1
 ```

 Sections shall be introduced by `#` characters, one character per level.
+Other
+valid possibilities **must not** be used.

 <!----------------------------------------------------------------------------->